Wall St Week Ahead-Small caps join market rally but pandemic could derail them | Health

 However, smaller companies remain likely to bear the brunt of the pandemic, which is reaching record levels in the United States.
 "A more aggressive response from a President Biden could be a risk for small caps," said Sylvia Jablonski, managing director at Direxion.

-"The best scenario for small caps is a full reopening of the economy with manageable levels of Covid before a vaccine comes out and some form of the stimulus with a supportive Fed.
+"The best scenario for small caps is a full reopening of the economy with manageable levels of COVID before a vaccine comes out and some form of stimulus with a supportive Fed.
 The worst case is a lot less stimulus than we hoped for with a full shutdown or something close to it," she said.
-Those worries are reflected in small-caps underperformance since Election Day.
-The Russell 2000 index of small-cap stocks is up 2.6% since Nov.
-3, a little more than half of the 4.2% gain in the large-cap S&P 500 index over the same time.
-The underperformance mirrors that of the last five years, in which the Russell is up 38.2% compared with a 67% jump in the S&P 500.
+The Russell 2000 index of small-cap stocks is up 4.8% since Nov.
+3, compared with a 6% gain in the large-cap S&P 500 index over the same time.
+Over the last five years, the Russell is up 37.1%, compared with a 67.2% jump in the S&P 500.

-U.S. coronavirus cases surged by more than 120,000 on Thursday, according to a Reuters tally, the second consecutive record daily increase as the virus spreads throughout every region of the country.
-Twenty of the 50 states reported record increases Thursday.
-Spiking case counts in Europe have led to the reinstatement of economic lockdowns and other restrictions there.
-France, Germany, Italy, and the Netherlands have announced new curbs, while U.K. lawmakers voted for a month-long lockdown.
+U.S. coronavirus cases surged by at least 129,606 on Friday, according to a Reuters tally, the third consecutive record daily increase as the virus sweeps the United States.
+Twenty of the 50 states reported record increases on Friday, the same as Thursday.
+Spiking case counts in Europe have led to reinstatement of economic lockdowns and other restrictions there.
+France, Germany, Italy, and the Netherlands have announced new curbs, while U.K. lawmakers voted for a monthlong lockdown.

 "The implications of the ongoing second COVID-19 wave in Europe and the third wave in the U.S. remains uncertain and the results of the vaccine trials by the end of this month remain an important catalyst," analysts at Barclays wrote in a note Thursday, recommending that investors remain hedged against a steep decline in U.S. small-caps.
 Small caps may remain volatile in the week ahead as Congress resumes negotiations on a stimulus bill.
 Senate Majority Leader Mitch McConnell has balked at passing a $2.2 trillion bill supported by House Democrats, but said Nov.
 4 that he was open to some support for state and local governments supported by Democrats and that there was a "need to do it by the end of the year."